ttxdev/TTX/src/TTX.Api/README.md

 # API

 A RESTful service that queries and handles commands into our core package, there are other TTX packages like [StreamMonitor](https://github.com/ttxdev/TTX/tree/main/src/TTX.StreamMonitor) that are required to be running for the actual TTX parody to function.
 See root README for more details.

 # Setup

 - [Download dotnet](https://dotnet.microsoft.com/en-us/)

-To access our dependencies we need to [Generate a GitHub PAT](https://github.com/settings/tokens/new), with the read:packages scope.
+To access our dependencies we need to [Generate a GitHub PAT](https://github.com/settings/tokens/new), with the read: packages scope.

 > [!NOTE]
 > You can skip this step if you've set a token for ttxdev already